Venue Permission & Council Land Requirements

 For schools, fairs, or organised events:

-Please confirm permission with the landowner or organiser
+Confirm permission with the landowner or organiser

-Ensure inflatables are permitted under event rules
+Make sure inflatables are allowed under event rules

-Provide any required documentation early
+Provide any required documents early

-Early checks help everything run smoothly on the day.
+Early checks help everything run smoothly.

 Why Permission Matters

-These requirements exist to:
+These rules exist to:

-Protect children, guests, and the public
+Protect children and the public

-Avoid disruption or forced removal on the day
+Avoid forced removal on the day

 Protect all parties involved